 At any time during the 62 day cat gestation period she stops eating, has an elevated temperature, becomes listless, or licks her vulva excessively, there could be a problem with the pregnancy, and should be taken to the vet for possible surgical or medical intervention.

-It is not uncommon for some or all kittens to be reabsorbed back into the body during the cat gestation period.
+It is not uncommon for some or all kittens to be reabsorbed back into the body during pregnancy.

-It is somewhat rare and usually does not have to be a concern during cat pregnancy, it is just something to be aware of if your pregnant cat shows any suspicious symptoms.The Tricky Part: Handling a Kitten Delivery on Your Own!
+It is somewhat rare and usually does not have to be a concern, it is just something to be aware of if your pregnant cat shows any suspicious symptoms.The Tricky Part: Handling a Kitten Delivery on Your Own!

 To take the best care of your cat and her kittens during delivery, I highly recommend you invest in How to Take Care of Your Pregnant Cat.